 - Staff members working in summer school or in the summer guidance program cannot be paid simultaneously for summer workshops.
 They may participate in workshops which meet during hours when they are not under contract for summer school or guidance activities.

 - Workshops are to be conducted in District 214 facilities unless purposes dictate otherwise.
-In rare cases, special approval may be given for workshops to be held in other locations.

 - Generally, workshop projects last anywhere from one half day to one week.
 Projects lasting more than 24-30 hours are rarely approved because of budget limitations.